geoSkogen/bl-api-client/readme.txt

 ================================================================================

 1) Page 1 : BrightLocal Client - Authentication - API Keys

-  Sign Up for a BrightLocal Account: https://tools.brightlocal.com/seo-tools/admin/login?redirect_url=%252Fseo-tools%252Fadmin%252Fapi&redirect_source=bl_action Create a Developer API Key & Secret Here: https://tools.brightlocal.com/seo-tools/admin/api
+  Sign Up for a BrightLocal Account: https://tools.brightlocal.com/seo-tools/admin/login?redirect_url=%252Fseo-tools%252Fadmin%252Fapi&redirect_source=bl_action

+  Create a Developer API Key & Secret Here: https://tools.brightlocal.com/seo-tools/admin/api

 2) Page 2 : BL Business Info - Crucial Considerations Filling Out The Form

+  If you are A City Ranked Suite user, most of your form fields will pull automatically from existing local business info already entered in CR Suite.

+  The following fields will NOT populate automatically:

   A) PROFILE LINKS
   Enter the link for your GMB and/or Facebook profile to enable those Reviews.
   Leave it blank for that business location if none exists.

   B) TRACKING NUMBERS
   If you're using a tracking line for the primary phone number on your GMB listing, enter it in the field provided or the lookup will fail.

 3) Page 3 : BL Client Activity - The Call Now Feature

   The Activity Page displays each status report from the last batch of API Calls.
   The Activity Page also displays a summary of recent reviews BrightLocal looked up.
   This is not what the user sees on the reviews page, i.e., it is not the